How to Fix "WiFi doesn't have a valid IP configuration" Error on Windows 10

-The "WiFi doesn't have a valid IP configuration" error prevents the use of WiFi and is a common problem experienced by Windows users.
+The "WiFi doesn't have a valid IP configuration" error prevents WiFi use and is a common problem experienced by Windows users.
 This article will show you how to fix this error.

-The "WiFi doesn't have a valid IP configuration" error message indicates that there is a problem with your computer TCP/IP stack - a set of network protocol layers that can work negatively together to result in an interruption to your Internet service.
+The "WiFi doesn't have a valid IP configuration" error message indicates a problem with your computer TCP/IP stack - a set of network protocol layers that can work negatively together to result in an interruption to your Internet service.

 You might have received this error message when troubleshooting.
 Unfortunately, Windows Troubleshooting usually only finds problems but does not provide solutions - you must solve the problem manually.